moirahartigan/Ms1-Schools-Out-Childcare/README.md

  * #### Navigation bar -
    * The navigation bar is displayed on top right hand side of the screen.
-Once the user scrolls below the home page or clicks onto another section a "Top" button appears to navigate them back to the top of the page to the navigation bar.
+Once the user scrolls below the home page or clicks onto another section a "Top" button appears to navigate them back to the top of the page, to the navigation bar.

 <br>